Q: Why do libraries always have to be quiet?

 Q: How do I borrow books?

 Students who do not attend the Summerdale campus should contact the library to make arrangements to check books out.
+The library will send materials to the Lancaster location or mail to your home if you are an online student.

 A: Books that circulate are due on Friday during the last week of the term.
 DVDs, video games, board games, and devices can be checked out for 7 days.
 Course reserves and headphones can be checked out for 2 hours, and must remain on library premises.
 Reference materials and periodicals cannot be checked out.
+Laptops and other types of equipment accrue $2/day fines every day they are overdue.

 Q: Where are the movies?